hyperledger/identus-cloud-agent/docs/docusaurus/dids/deactivate.md

 }
 ```

-The DID metadata indicates that the DID is already deactivated and the DID document no longer contains any keys or services.
+The DID metadata indicates that the DID is now deactivated and the DID document no longer contains any keys or services.